gitops-tools/tekton-ci/README.md

 ## Things to do

- * Support more events (Push) and actions other than `opened` for the script DSL format.
  * Support private Git repositories.
  * Watch for ending runs and delete the volume mount.
  * Provide support for calling other Tekton tasks from the script DSL.